yaaragu/HoloCard-Augmented-Greeting-Card/README.md

 This Demo was built on Unity using Vofuria SDK.
 It was built for Android (therefore requirs Java and Android Studio / SDK as well).

+In this folder you can find:
+- a demo app for android
+- the example image targer for the app
+- this setp by step guide to build the app

 --

 If you wish to create a card as well, here is a step by step process: